 - Place the bagels on a baking sheet lined with baking parchment and cover with a clean cloth.
 Leave in a warm place for up to 40 minutes until doubled.

 - Set a large pan of water to boil.
-Add one tablespoon of honey and one salt.
+Add one tablespoon of honey or sugar and one salt.